dxVieBelgium/2021-tic-toe-test/README.md

 Once you finished you can launch the request by click on the right button with the label `send`

 Connect a second player to a Game: <br />
-The process is the same as the previous step, you have to create a new request with the endpoint `/game/connect` And provide a body which is the login of the second and the `gameId` of the game you want to join in.
+The process is the same as the previous step, you have to create a new request with the endpoint `/game/connect` <br />
+And provide a body which is the login of the second and the `gameId` of the game you want to join in.

 ![image](https://user-images.githubusercontent.com/94607643/143002038-e3c24c60-0c1d-43ee-a638-16f78a8ab30c.png)